tinitiate/depricated_python-django-tutorials/06-templates.md

   </body>
 </html>
 ```
-* 3. The Template Language supports Loops and Conditional Statements, All
+* The Template Language supports Loops and Conditional Statements, All
   python Variables such as simple variables, tuples, dictionaries
   are supported.

-### STEP 3.
-Edit the `views.py` of the App `template_test`
+### STEP 5.
+Edit the `views.py` of the App `app_django_html_templates`
 ```
-# File: views.py of the New App "template_test"
+# File: views.py of the New App "app_django_html_templates"
 from django.shortcuts import render from django.template import loader from django.http import HttpResponse